 - Cost: $25 round trip, plus $3 parking fee at the base of the tram ⓘ TIP: The temperature is always colder in the Sandia mountains, so bring a jacket.
 Likewise, keep an eye on the weather, as lightning or high winds can cause delays or closures.

 7. Get your kicks on Route 66

 Now that the sun has set, you may have an appetite.
-Head back into town along Route 66, the iconic Mother Road of America.
-It might seem like a long drive, but we think watching the sunset from Sandia Peak made it worth the extra effort.
+Head back into town along Route 66, the Mother Road of America.
+Route 66 is one of America’s most iconic road trips.

 Route 66 runs along Central Avenue, passing through Albuquerque’s quirky Nob Hill neighborhood.
 This is where you’ll find the most classic Americana, with everything from glowing retro neon signs to night clubs and classic 1930s motels.
 The neon makes it an especially pretty drive after dark.